Haqeeqat (1964 film): Music

 The music of this film has several notable songs.
 The music is composed by Madan Mohan and all of the songs are written by Kaifi Azmi.
 In a 2012 interview with Namrata Joshi for Outlook magazine, composer Madan Mohan's son Sanjeev Kohli recalls that Chetan Anand had given the music director a brief which went something like, "Indeed at the back of the mind was the lost war, but the anguish and suffering of the armed forces and the nation was all pervading.
 Thus, the music had to be pathos-laden, with an air of despondency.
 But at the end, it needed to celebrate the contribution of those that laid down their lives."

 The music begins with lively romantic tunes and moves to more epic war, sad and celebratory tunes.
 The song "Ab Tumhare Hawaale Watan Saathiyon" sung by Mohammed Rafi has become synonymous with patriotism in India; with the lyrics going as "Kar chale ham fida jan-o-tan sathiyon, Ab tumhare havale vatan sathiyon" (lit.
 'We have scarified our lives and our souls, the country is in your custody comrades').
-This song, over five minutes long, comes at the end of the film with visuals of dead Indian soldiers all over the landscape.
+This song, over five minutes long, comes at the end of the film with visuals of dead Indian soldiers all over the landscape and is based on the Raga Bhairavi (Hindustani).
 The Scroll comments that the song "Ho Ke Majboor Mujhe Usne Bhulaya Hoga" has become a famous tune for weary soldiers, as a distraction from the ravages of war.
 "Ho ke Majboor" went on to inspire "Sandese Aate Hai" from the film Border, 1997 written by Javed Akhtar, Kaifi Azmi's son-in-law.